One True Love (2008 film)

-One True Love is a 2008 Filipino romantic film directed by Mac Alejandre starring Dingdong Dantes and Marian Rivera, with Iza Calzado.
+One True Love is a 2008 Filipino romantic film directed by Mac Alejandre.
+The film stars Dingdong Dantes and Marian Rivera, with Iza Calzado.
 The film was released in the Philippines on November 19, 2008.
-The movie was produced by GMA Pictures.

 Plot

 Migs Mijares (Dingdong Dantes) was so in love with Joy (Marian Rivera) that in less than a year of relationship, he asked for her hand in marriage.
 Even when Bela (Iza Calzado), the childhood sweetheart of Migs, returned from Canada and made an attempt to win him back, Migs's decision to marry his present girlfriend was resolute.

 But early on, a tragedy struck the blissful marriage of Migs and Joy.
 Migs had an accident, which caused his isolated retrograde amnesia.
 His last memory was that of his first and ex-girlfriend, and he forgot everything about his wife.
 Joy did her best to bring her marriage back to normal, but Migs could not feel any emotional connection with her.
 Meanwhile, Bela tried her best to distance herself from her Migs, but the latter was persistent.

 In an effort to continue to save her marriage, Joy became interfering.
 She always checked the whereabouts of Migs and monitored his calls.
 This provoked Migs to make a choice: to be with his first love.
 Joy made the last effort by talking to Bela but the meeting was futile.
 At first, Migs and Bela were happy.
 However, after a while, Migs started missing his wife.
 He became confused again, and slowly, he began to realize which girl was really his one true love.